 From \eqref{wkb} and \eqref{O} one can write \eqref{sombras} as

-This identification had been previously made for spherically symmetric black holes by \cite{Jusufi:2019ltj}.
-The generalization to accelerating black holes is not immediate, since in this case from \eqref{lambdasy} $\sqrt{\lambda}$ depends on $a$.
+A similar identification had been previously made for spherically symmetric black holes by \cite{Jusufi:2019ltj} and generalized to rotating black holes in \cite{Jusufi:2020dhz,Pedrotti:2024znu}.
+The generalization to accelerating black holes is now present in \eqref{shadow correspondence}.

-For an axisymmetric black hole (like in our case), for this computation one takes $\theta=\pi/2$ in the metric, corresponding to the inclination angle of the observer at infinity \cite{Jusufi:2020dhz,Grenzebach:2015oea}.
-For this choice of $\theta,$ the conformal factor in \eqref{confmetric} becomes $\Sigma=1.$

-Using \eqref{Rew} and \eqref{sombras}, the radius of the black hole shadow is given in our case by
+Using \eqref{Rew} and \eqref{shadow correspondence}, the radius of the black hole shadow is given in our case by

-Further discussions on gravitational lensing features of accelerating black holes and properties of their shadows can be found in \cite{Frost:2020zcy,Grenzebach:2015oea}, including an explanation of why the shadow of a non-rotating black hole should be circular, even if the metric is not spherically symmetric (like in our case).
-Essentially that is because the radius of the black hole shadow depends on the integrals of motion $E$ and $\mathcal{K}$, but not on $L_z.$
+Further discussions on gravitational lensing features of accelerating black holes and properties of their shadows can be found in \cite{Frost:2020zcy,Grenzebach:2015oea}, including a discussion of why the shadow of a non-rotating black hole should be circular, even if the metric is not spherically symmetric (like in our case).
+Essentially the reason is that the radius of the black hole shadow depends on the integrals of motion $E$ and $\mathcal{K}$, but not on $L_z.$